bloomfire/styleguides/js/README.md

   - Keep functions short and specific.
 They should only do a single thing.
 A good rule of thumb is if you find yourself writing a function or method more than 8-10 lines, it can most likely be broken up into 2 or more methods.
+  (Remember, the computer doesn't need code to be readable but you and other developers do.)

     ```javascript